Assistant District Attorneys

 Law school takes three years to complete.
 In the beginning of the program, students focus on areas involving general law practices like civil procedure, torts and criminal law.
 After gaining a foundation in the field, students can choose electives suited to their future work.
 Students who want to work as assistant district attorneys may pursue advanced coursework in criminal law and litigation.
 In addition to learning in classrooms, students may do clinical trials under the supervision of experienced lawyers.

-- Gain experience in the field.
+It's a good idea to gain experience in the field.
 As an aspiring assistant district attorney, you may want to consider participating in an internship at a district attorney's office.
 In addition to gaining experience in the field, an internship also offers you an opportunity to network and make connections for future employment.

 Step 4: Become Licensed

 Lawyers must be licensed in the state in which they want to work.
 Depending on the state government, lawyers may be required to take several different exams in order to become licensed.
 While all states require lawyers to complete a General Bar Exam, some state governments may prefer that lawyers take the Multistate Bar Examination (MBE).
-The General Bar exam focuses on general legal principles and the state's laws and ordinances, and the MBE tests lawyers on foundational legal procedures, such as torts, Constitutional law, torts, criminal law and evidence.
+The General Bar Exam focuses on general legal principles and the state's laws and ordinances, and the MBE tests lawyers on foundational legal procedures, such as torts, Constitutional law, criminal law and evidence.

-Step 5: Work at a DA Office
+Step 5: Work in a DA Office

 After graduating from law school and obtaining work experience, lawyers may apply to a district attorney's office.
 Candidates must have an interest in criminal justice and the judicial process and demonstrate strong litigation skills.
 Assistant district attorneys may also need to complete training at the DA office.
 The training provides assistant district attorneys with the necessary skills to litigate criminal cases and prosecute criminals.
+As an assistant district attorney gains experience, he or she may be offered more difficult or complicated cases.
+A select few may go on to become the district attorneys in their counties, which is often an elected position.